 By sticking to a software development methodology that focuses on prioritizing and assigning tasks to the different members of the team while also encouraging teamwork, the length of the project significantly shrinks, you improve your developing times, and get an overall better result,

-If you want your team to stay relevant and your company to be competitive, you have to make room for your software developers and engineers to learn new, relevant skills that will directly impact their coding abilities.
+If you want your nearshore software development team to stay relevant and your company to be competitive, you have to make room for your software developers and engineers to learn new, relevant skills that will directly impact their coding abilities.

 This is also an option for those companies who can’t afford to hire extra members.
 You see, instead of dedicating money to a new employee, focus on investing that money into your own developers.